FREQUENTLY ASKED QUESTIONS

 How does 42 prepare students for a career in the tech world?

-42 won’t teach students how to solve a specific problem, or how to use a tool.
-42 will teach students how to learn, how to understand the tools available.
-After 42 students will have the ability to solve hard problems, because they will be used to thinking critically, seeking and sharing knowledge.
-42 will not lock students in into a specific technology.
-Technology changes constantly… Students will be able to develop and maintain relevant skills throughout their career.
+42 won’t teach you how to solve a specific problem, or how to use a tool.
+42 will teach you how to learn, and how to use the tools that are available.
+After 42 you will have the ability to solve hard problems.
+You will be able to quickly learn new coding languages, thinking creatively, seek and share knowledge.

 Are students obliged to come study at 42 in person?